WycliffeAssociates/Tech-Advance-Training/docs/BTT-Writer.rst

 ④ This may be the most important item.
 BTT-Writer stores its working files in the **Data Path**.
 This is sometimes called the “happy path”.

+.. _datapath:

+**Data Path**
+"""""""""""""
+The Data Path contains some very important files for the functioning of BTT-Writer.
+The ones we are concerned with are the **library** directory and the **targetTranslations** directory.

+- The **library** directory contains the **`index.sqlite`** file that stores all of the information about Source Languages and Target Language Codes.
+It also contains the **`resource_containers`** directory where the Source Language files are stored.
+The :ref:`Advanced Topics` section will tell you more about this.
+- The **targetTranslations** directory contains the translation projects that appear in BTT-Writer's home screen.
+There is more information about this in :ref:`Advanced Topics` as well.

 ⑤ Under **Legal** are copies of the **License Agreement**, **Translation Guidelines**, and **Statement of Faith** that were agreed to when the user logged in.

 Under **Software Licenses** are the licenses for the various different software programs that are used together to make BTT-Writer.